Stride-Apollo/Stride-Report/source/testplan.rst

 Testing the generator itself is split in three parts:

-  - **Input files**: When input files are syntactically or semantically incorrect, the generator has to properly them.
+  - **Input files**: When input files are syntactically or semantically incorrect, the generator has to properly handle them.

   - **Distributions**: We have to check whether the distribution of the generated data is as we expect.
 Extreme values shouldn't occur in sufficiently large populations.
 For example, it is virtually impossible for a random generated population of one million people to have half a million unemployed people when the given unemployment rate is 10%.